-Anyone migrating to or adding a mirrorless system will be confronted by the reality that every lens change leaves your beloved sensor immediately and perilously exposed to the elements.
+In addition, anyone migrating to or adding a mirrorless system will be confronted by the reality that every lens change leaves your beloved sensor immediately and perilously exposed to the elements.

 Buying a Panasonic GH5, a Fuji X-H1, or a Sony A7 III means that you no longer have a mirror as the first line of defense against an unseen horde of floating particle invaders seeking to ruin your images and strand you in front your computer screen cloning and healing them out.

 There are of course more conservative approaches to cleaning your sensor.

-1. Send it to the manufacturer for a fee.
+- Send it to the manufacturer for a fee.

-2. Built-in sensor cleaning in your camera’s menu.
+- Built-in sensor cleaning in your camera’s menu.